 So, this is our guide to the very best things to do in Vegas.
 As you can see, there is something for everybody and for every budget in Las Vegas.

 Furthermore, in addition to everything mentioned in this guide, there are countless other tourist attractions and popular sights in Vegas.
-Visit Madame Tussauds Wax Museum, check out the Shark Reef at Mandalay Bay, learn all about Sin City’s organized crime at the Mob Museum, or take in the views from the thrilling Stratosphere tower, etc. etc. etc.
+Visit Madame Tussauds Wax Museum, check out the Shark Reef at Mandalay Bay, learn all about Sin City’s organized crime at the Mob Museum, or take in the views from the thrilling STRAT Tower, etc. etc. etc.

 But if you are visiting the city for the first time, your itinerary will be more than full enough just trying to cover some of the ‘musts’ from this list!